cpulvermacher/lgtm/README.md

 To start, open Copilot Chat and send one of the following messages:
 - `@lgtm /review` to review changes between two branches, commits, or tags
-- `@lgtm /branch` to review changes between two branches or tags
+- `@lgtm /branch` to review changes between two branches
 - `@lgtm /commit` to review changes in a single commit

 You'll receive review comments grouped by file after selecting the desired revisions in the quick select.